G4TGJ/TARLdocs/docs/_sources/index.rst.txt

 .. describe:: i2c.c

-    Implementation for devices with native 2-wire serial support (such as the ATMega328).

-.. describe:: USI_TWI_Master.c
-.. describe:: USI_TWI_Master.h
+    Implementation.

-    Implementation for devices that use the Universal Serial Interface (USI) to provide I2C (such as the ATTiny85).
+	Pulls in the required source file for the device.
+Supports ATMega, tinyAVR 1-series and devices that use the Universal Serial Interface (USI) to provide I2C (such as the ATTiny85).

 Functions
 ^^^^^^^^^